Vinelab/api-manager/readme.md

 ## Setup

-1. you need to create a mapper for each model you want to return, and each mapper must use the `MappableTrait` trait, in order to implement the `map()` function. here's an example of a mapper called `PostsMapper.php`
+Create a mapper for each model you want to return, and each mapper must use the `MappableTrait` trait, in order to implement the `map()` function. here's an example of a mapper called `PostsMapper.php`.
+Note: you can override the argument data type of the `map` function, it can be an `array` or an object of the `model`

+Example mapper for a Post model:
 ```php
 <?php namespace Lib\Api\Mappers;